Christine Blair: 1983–2007

 With Paul and Christine finally married, the two planned to have children, but their careers ended up taking away time and began to strain their marriage.
 Once Michael Baldwin returned from prison, he convinced Christine that he was a changed man and she testified for him in court.
 She and Michael ended up starting up a very successful legal practice.
 Christine ended up taking up a case in Hong Kong and convinced Paul to come along, but he backed out at the last minute.
 The case ended up taking months, and when it finished, she was offered a new case in Australia.
 She turned it down to return to Genoa City to repair her marriage.
 Yet, when she returned she found Paul in bed with his new client Isabella Braña (Eva Longoria).
 She took the job in Australia and left.
 Isabella ended up pregnant but claimed that a brief romance she had with Michael led to the pregnancy.
 In reality, Paul was the father, but Isabella didn't tell him because she felt that he was still in love with Christine.
 The truth quickly came out and Paul wanted to be with Isabella to do right by the child.
 Christine ended up building a romance with Michael.

 Michael proudly announced to Paul that he got engaged to Christine, which angered Paul who punched Michael and then forced himself on Christine, although Chris never said no to him.
 Paul was, at the time, married to Isabella.
-Several months later, Christine went to see Paul in L.A. and made love with him, then disappeared for a few weeks, leaving Michael and Paul wondering what's going on.
+Several months later, Christine went to see Paul in L.A. and had sex with him, then disappeared for a few weeks, leaving Michael and Paul wondering what's going on.
 Paul's marriage to Isabella was over when he admitted the truth to her.
 Christine returned, after a short absence, disguised as Kelly Simmons, keen on finding out more about Isabella.
 Paul knew the truth and decided to stick with Isabella, while Christine went back to Michael.
 The two were going to get married, but Michael admitted the truth about plotting with Isabella to ensure Christine stayed away from Paul.
-Christine, in turn, rushed back to Paul, and they made love on the beach.
+Christine, in turn, rushed back to Paul, and they had sex on the beach.
 Isabella plotted revenge against the couple and made it look like Christine had murdered her, then went to attack Chris in a bathtub.
 Paul saved Chris, and then they were both saved by Michael.

 Christine and Paul moved in together, but decided to part ways when Chris didn't accept Paul's proposal.
 Chris decided to concentrate on her new job, being a prosecutor, but several months later realized that she didn't like the job.
 Christine started dating her ex-husband Danny Romalotti again, but he left town before anything more serious could happen.
 Since then, Christine was only seen working on cases, mainly defending people in trouble, including Daniel Romalotti, Jr. (Michael Graziadei) when he was accused of manslaughter, and she was also seen defending Ridge Forrester (Ron Moss) in Los Angeles.